Jim Lane (Irish republican)

-James Anthony Lane (born 1938) is an Irish republican and socialist from Cork.
+James Anthony Lane (1938 – 16 February 2026) was an Irish republican and socialist from Cork.
 He was a central figure in left-wing politics in Cork city during the 1960s to late 1980s and involved in many campaigns.
 He was also influential in republican circles nationally and a well known advocate of socialist republicanism of a Marxist-Leninist hue.

 Background

-Lane was born on Devonshire Street North in Cork's north inner city.
-His father Michael, a former quartermaster sergeant in the Free State army, worked in Ford's motor plant – the family originated in Conna in east County Cork where they had a medium-sized farm.
+Lane was born and grew up on Devonshire Street North in Cork's north inner city.
+His father Michael, a former quartermaster sergeant in the Free State army, worked in Ford's motor plant – the family originated from Glenreagh, Ballynoe near Conna in east County Cork where they had a small farm.
+The 1926 census records Jim Lane's great-grandfather Michael Lane, an Irish-speaker, as a small farmer with just 8 statute acres of land; his eldest son James had moved to Cork city after 1901 where he became an engine driver.

 Jim Lane's mother, Mary Ann (née Lane), was in Cumann na gCailíní and Cumann na mBan, the girls' and women's sections respectively of the Republican Movement, from childhood until 1935.

 In 1954, Jim Lane joined the Irish Republican Army (IRA), Sinn Féin and the Cork Volunteers' Pipe Band.
 He subsequently actively participated in the IRA's 1956–62 border campaign.
 He was one of the first group of volunteers sent north for the campaign.
 However, when the Cork brigade of the IRA disengaged from the armed campaign, he resigned, along with a number of other Cork volunteers, such as his close friends Brendan O'Neill and Charlie Ronayne, and they continued to participate in the border campaign as unaligned volunteers.

 He was also involved with the Unemployed Protest Movement in the late 1950s and was instrumental in establishing the Cork Vietnamese Freedom Association in the 1960s.
 An active trade unionist, he was a socialist republican from an early stage and was much influenced by Maoism in the 1960s and early 1970s.